jmarshallnz/nzwater/README.md

 and you can get the actual samples from the Monte-Carlo in 'lots' which represents the number of people (out of 1000) infected at each run.

-Increasing the first 1000 in the replicate() function increases the number of samples taken.
+Increasing the `reps` variable increases the number of samples taken.
 Each one represents an event where 1000 people go to swim in the same water body (for differing lengths of time, and ingesting different amounts of water) and thus being exposed to the same concentration of